 The fact that recovering addicts sometimes find themselves unable to cope with life in an unsafe environment is a major reason behind this tendency.
 A sober living home can help make this change less stressful and smoother.

 What is a Sober Living House?
 Who Can Live There?

 A sober living house is open to anyone who is recovering from addiction to drugs or alcohol.
-A person can stay there after leaving a residential treatment facility or while undergoing another treatment program.
+A person can stay there after leaving a residential or outpatient treatment facility or while undergoing another treatment program.
 Sober homes have strict rules in place, aimed at helping their inhabitants maintain a healthy lifestyle.
-This can be difficult without a supportive, clean environment following treatment.
+This can be difficult without a supportive, clean environment following alcohol abuse treatment.